syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Scrolling.md

 ### Bounce

-Bounce allows the data grid to have bouncing effect.
+The `Bounce` mode allows the data grid to have bouncing effect.
 Default value of `SfDataGrid.VerticalOverScrollMode` is `Bounce` .

 To customize the bouncing effect in the data grid, follow the code example: